litejs/natural-compare-lite/README.md

 ChangeLog
 =========

+  * Fix order when just 0 is in string (Lauri Rooden)
   * Add coveralls badge (Lauri Rooden)
   * Add coveralls and nodei (Lauri Rooden)
   * Add more tests and improve Readme (Lauri Rooden)